kontent-ai/data-ops/README.md

   - **add**: Add new migration scripts.
   - **run**: Execute migration scripts.

-> **Note**: All command functions are publicly exposed, making it easy to include them in your scripts.
+> [!NOTE]: All command functions are publicly exposed, making it easy to include them in your scripts.
+See the individual command readmes for more information.

 ### Including and Excluding Entities in Commands

-Many of the data-ops commands support the `--include` and `--exclude` options.
+Certain data-ops commands (import, export, clean) support the `--include` and `--exclude` options.
 These options allow you to specify which entities you want the command to process, giving you fine-grained control over the operation.

 #### Available Entities